Stocks Are Risky – This is Not the New Normal, Just Normal

 Yes, the prognostications of 2009 were worth little to no weight.
 Lest you think this characterization is a little too critical, the evidence behind this statement can be found in our recent posts titled Why I Don’t Make Forecasts and Groundhog Day (click the links to read).
 The pieces aren’t long and contain data showing why I’ve never heard a seasoned professional deny – in private – that market predictions are never in doubt, but often wrong.

 More to the point of the title of this piece, though, the New Normal didn’t bring any new – just the normal.

 If you are going to invest in the stock market repeat the normal after me.

-Many sensational headlines have been written the past few weeks about market declines, but two things have increased for sure: the viewership and the ad revenues of financial media organizations (see Michael Ramirez’s again on-point cartoon from 2009 – thanks also to Ben Carlson for helping to recirculate this).
+Many sensational headlines have been written the past few weeks about market declines, but two things have increased for sure: the viewership and the ad revenues of financial media organizations (see Michael Ramirez’s again on-point cartoon from 2009).

 Most of the sensationalized media coverage from the past number of days has likely been detrimental to investor returns, but one balanced piece was written by Jeff Sommer of the New York Times.
 His subtitle was, “Losses last week reminded investors that they play a risky… game.”

 I don’t think investing is a game, but the fluctuation Sommer was speaking about is normal.

 As he reminded investors, even though the market “movements we’ve been having the last couple of weeks may not be pleasant, they are entirely normal.”